-The COVID-19 pandemic has drawn new attention to policy-related issues including access to and costs of health care.
-American Promise citizen leaders who have worked in the health-care industry recently shared how they have seen lobbying influence the policy that affects patients’ quality of care and why they are among those calling for a constitutional amendment to reduce the influence of big money in politics.
+The COVID-19 pandemic has drawn new attention to policy-related issues including access to and costs of health care in the U.S. American Promise citizen leaders who have worked in the health-care industry recently shared how they have seen lobbying influence the policy that affects patients’ quality of care and why they are among those calling for a constitutional amendment to reduce the influence of big money in politics.

 With a Ph.D. in clinical psychology and a master’s degree in nursing, Port Clinton, Ohio, American Promise citizen leader Ellen Greene Bush has worked most of her career as a psychologist in a group practice.
 Inspired by a presentation about the recently formed Business for American Promise group at last year’s National Citizen Leadership Conference, Ellen began to draw parallels between “crony capitalism” in business and her experiences in the health-care industry.